TheUmpteenth/Poppa/README.md

 Known isses

-- There's no concept of building an intial level
+- There's no concept of building an intial level/ populating the board
+- There's no level fail condition
 - Horizontal attachment is flaky at best
 - There's nothing to force the type selection to facilitate a win
 - There are no pools